 When Kathryn Herman and her husband bought their charming, ivy-covered house two decades ago, it didn’t have a garden.
 The six-acre property had once been part of an estate owned by the founders of the Pepperidge Farm brand.
 Its 1928 buildings—a groom’s house, a caretaker’s apartment/garage, and a game-fowl house—had never been focal points of the larger landscape designed by Agnes Selkirk Clark, a disciple of Ellen Biddle Shipman.

-Herman, a principal of Kathryn Herman Design (a former principal of Doyle Herman Design Associates) in Greenwich, Connecticut, was delighted that she was starting with a blank canvas whose only markings were some large heritage trees: an elm, two oaks, and several weeping cherries, as well as eight Taxus yew topiary “muffins” that had grown up on the estate.
+Herman, a principal of Kathryn Herman Design in Greenwich, Connecticut, was delighted that she was starting with a blank canvas whose only markings were some large heritage trees: an elm, two oaks, and several weeping cherries, as well as eight Taxus yew topiary “muffins” that had grown up on the estate.

 “I renovated the house first so the gardens could respond to its architecture,” Herman says, adding that the 4,000-square-foot, L-shaped fieldstone house, which has a wood-shingled, hipped roof and dormers, is in the French Norman/English Tudor idiom.

 This doesn’t mean that her planting hands were totally free: The property attracts a lot of hungry deer, and since fencing was impractical and aesthetically unappealing, Herman created a series of formal, English-style garden rooms enclosed by high, precisely clipped hedges.

 “Although the gardens are separate spaces, there’s a strong axial connection between them,” she says.
 “Sometimes, it’s a hard connection; sometimes it’s a visual connection—where you stand at an axis and see the next thing.
 It’s a thoughtful placement, it’s very controlled.”